About Kerry

 As a clinical supervisor, I provide consultation and supervision for therapists and medical professionals who are interested in ACT, trauma-sensitive care, and science-based burnout prevention.
 I am skilled at marrying the science and soul of the work we do.

-I offer local, national, and international trainings on acceptance and commitment therapy (ACT), wellness, mindfulness, compassion, burnout prevention, resilience, and grit to therapists and medical professionals.
+I offer local, national, and international trainings on acceptance and commitment therapy (ACT), trauma treatment, wellness, mindfulness, compassion, burnout prevention, resilience, and grit to therapists and medical professionals.

 Mailing list subscribers receive early access to my upcoming trainings.